Canada Gazette, Part I, Volume 157, Number 11: Regulations Amending the British Columbia Sport Fishing Regulations, 1996

 Fishery officers will seek to gain compliance at the outset through education and warnings, rather than enforcement.
 Once there is broad awareness among harvesters of the new requirements, officers will employ formal enforcement.
 As four of the proposed amendments have been either conditions of licence or recommended as best practices for a number of years, past harvesters should be aware of them already.

 Compliance monitoring will form a part of officers’ normal recreational inspection process, so there should be no additional cost associated with the proposed amendments.
 Further, the use of tickets under the Contraventions Regulations reduces court costs and time for both officers and individuals found in contravention.

 Compliance will be measured and evaluated through DFO’s enforcement reporting and violations system.

 Conservation and Protection

 PROPOSED REGULATORY TEXT

-Interested persons may make representations concerning the proposed Regulations within 75 days after the date of publication of this notice.
-All such representations must cite the Canada Gazette, Part I, and the date of publication of this notice, and be addressed to Jean-Michel Roy, Acting Manager, Standards and Regulations, Multi-Modal and Road Safety Programs, Department of Transport, 330 Sparks Street, Ottawa, Ontario K1A 0N5 (email: RegulationsClerk-ASFB-Commisauxreglements@tc.gc.ca).
+Interested persons may make representations concerning the proposed Regulations within 30 days after the date of publication of this notice.
+They are strongly encouraged to use the online commenting feature that is available on the Canada Gazette website but if they use email, mail or any other means, the representations should cite the Canada Gazette, Part I, and the date of publication of this notice, and be sent to Geneviève Cauffopé, Chief, Regulations, Policy and Whales, Department of Fisheries and Oceans, 401 Burrard Street, Suite 200, Vancouver, British Columbia V6C 3S4 (email: Genevieve.Cauffope@dfo-mpo.gc.ca).

 Assistant Clerk of the Privy Council